1j01/simple-console/README.md

 }
 ```

-If you want a Quake-style dropdown console, [just ask](https://github.com/1j01/simple-console/issues/7)
+For a Quake-style dropdown console, see the [Tilde Dropdown Console Example](tilde.html).
-and I'll be happy to cook up an example for you.

 ### Dark Mode